Acenm5/GHEM/README.md

 Gloomhaven Expanded Modding

 # Next Steps
 GHEM has been updated to work with the latest official release as of December 2023, and it fixes the bug that renders modded saves unusable!
-As of now, there are no plans to update the mod.
+As of now, there are no plans to update the mod further.
+Maybe later on.

 ## ABOUT
 GHEM is a forever-free assembly edit of the digital edition of Gloomhaven.
 Its goals, in order of priority, are to: